mindboards/ev3sources/README.md

 * Eclipse.
 I used Helios Service Release 1, but I know more recent versions will also work.
 * Java JRE (for Eclipse)
 * Code Sourcery Lite for ARM version 2009q1-203.
 You can [download here directly][4].
+* The mkimage program from u-boot-tools package to compile kernel.
+* The convert program from imagemagick package.
 * A USB to serial port dongle.
 You need to splice an NXT cable and hook up dig0 (pin 5) and dig1 (pin 6) to TX and RX, not 100% which way around.
 GND is pin 2 and 3, just pick one.
 The brick’s console is on port 1 and has a baud rate of 115200 8N1.
 I have a pre-made one with an NXT socket, it’s not actually as fancy as it sounds.
 * An SD card to put your custom firmware on.
 It doesn’t use up a lot of space, but I’d stick with a simple 2GB one
 * A pair of flat-nosed pliers, for removing the SD card